 Three islands are the sole inhabitants of the area known as Nemo.
-Stranded between New Zealand, Chile, and Antarctica, the Islands of Sheridan are 1,000 miles from foreign shore in any direction.
+Stranded between New Zealand, Chile, and Antarctica, the Islands of Sheridan are at least a thousand miles from foreign shore in every direction.

 The Biggest Bird made the Islands of Sheridan as her paradise on Earth.
-She taught the first man Nemo what to eat, and bore him sons and daughters from an egg.
-She declared Nemo to be the first Virgil Blue, leader of the Sheridanian congregation, and ever since the title has passed from generation to generation.
+She taught the first man Nemo what to eat and what not to eat and bore him sons and daughters from an egg.
+She declared Nemo the first Virgil Blue, leader of the Sheridanian congregation, and ever since the title has passed from generation to generation.
 Lesser Virgils guide students’ understanding of the Blue Virgil’s sacred truth.

-After leaving her islands, the Biggest Bird erected the rest of Earth.
+After leaving her islands the Biggest Bird erected the rest of the Earth.
 Thusly the Bird’s influence is seen in philosophies the world over.
-Virgil Blue’s monastery on the main island houses a library of texts from every earthly area and every time period, annotated to outline featherprints from the Biggest Bird’s act of creation.
+Virgil Blue’s monastery on the main island houses a library of texts from every earthly area and every time-period, annotated to outline featherprints from the Biggest Bird’s act of creation.
 Her wisdom is found in fiction and nonfiction.
 In physics and magic.
 In sand and sky.
 There are no coincidences.

 Doesn’t that sound familiar, Jay?